johanhedin/sdrx/doc/USING.md

 ./sdrx --gain 30 122.455
 ```

-To stop the program, just press Crtl-C in the terminal and wait.
+To stop the program, just press Ctrl-C in the terminal and wait.
 This will stop
-`sdr` cleanly as Ctrl-C is handled properly.
+`sdrx` cleanly as Ctrl-C is handled properly.
 If you have multiple devices
 connected you can easily run multiple instances of `sdrx` in different terminal
 windows.

-The defaults for volume and squelsh level should be good as is.
+The defaults for volume and squelch level should be good as is.
 RF gain
 can be adjusted according to the local signal environment.

 The R820T(2)/R860 tuner chip has three gain stages, LNA, Mixer and VGA (sometimes